chaminduliyana/CS50-s-Introduction-to-Computer-Science/Week 1/Problem Set 1/Mario.v1/README.md

 ## Walkthrough

+> [!NOTE]
-> [!Note:] This walkthrough specifies your program should prompt the user for a pyramid's height and *re*-prompt if the user inputs a value less than 1 or greater than 8.
+>This walkthrough specifies your program should prompt the user for a pyramid's height and *re*-prompt if the user inputs a value less than 1 or greater than 8.
 The specification only requires you to re-prompt the user if they input a value less than 1.